slim3391/roblox-fps-unlocker-with-more-fps-caps/README.md

-WARNING this is based on axtin's own version anything earned from this will not be used THIS IS ALSO A WORK IN PROGRESS
+WARNING you will have to download the 2 or 3 files that are necessary to make it work THE STEPS UNDER THIS LINE
+CREATE A FOLDER
+DOWNLOAD RBXFPSUNLOCKER AND SETTINGS AND PUT THEM IN A FOLDER THAT YOU CREATED OPEN IT AND DONE